nbolar/PlayStatus/README.md

 PlayStatus is a simple macOS app that allows the control of Spotify, Apple Music(macOS 10.15+) and iTunes including iTunes Radio/Beats1 playback from the menu bar.

+#### There's a bug in macOS Big Sur and specific to Apple Music.
+Song details are not provided when using Listen Now, Browse or searching and playing songs on Apple Music.
+Anything within your library works just fine.
+This is a bug on Apple's end.

 ##
 ![preview](https://user-images.githubusercontent.com/45484873/75731499-d3310180-5cbd-11ea-8546-7c34bacd1b6f.gif)<br>